Beat the Blondes

-Beat The Blondes is an unsold pilot for a television game show format based on preconceptions, prejudice, strategy and statistics.
+Beat the Blondes is an unsold pilot for a television game show format based on preconceptions, prejudice, strategy and statistics.
 The show was created by Eyeworks and was hosted by Tom Arnold.
 The grand prize was intended to be US $1,000,000.

 Rules of the game

-The contestant, strictly male, will demonstrate his ability to fly through a series of questions the 50 blonde women ready to flip the stereotype according to which intelligence can not get along with beauty.
+The contestant, strictly male, will demonstrate his ability to fly through a series of questions the 50 blonde women ready to flip the stereotype according to which intelligence cannot get along with beauty.
 Man is the center of the study and women before him: 7 rows of 7 women on a scale placed at the top of which is the fiftieth.
 The game, with a prize money of US$1,000,000, is divided into two heats.

 Round 1

-In the first round, the competitor challenge a row at a time choosing between the various applications available categories.
+In the first round, the competitor challenges a row at a time choosing between the various applications available categories.
 If answered correctly, the prize increases with the number of women who respond incorrectly.
 The fiftieth blonde is addressed in a face to face: the wrong answer if she is double the prize so far accumulated, even if the participant responded correctly.
 The women who gave incorrect answers are eliminated in the first round, correct respondents continue to play in the second.

 In the second round of the party will be able to move only if the game remains no more than 25 blondes.